 Useful websites to help you start your job search

-- Creative Choices - Jobs, advice articles and blogs for anyone looking to pursue a creative career, including music and theatre.
+- Creative and Cultural Skills - Jobs, advice articles and blogs for anyone looking to pursue a creative career, including music and theatre.

 - Arts Council England - Free mailing list, detailing current vacancies and opportunities in dance, music, theatre, combined and interdisciplinary arts.